Calcium Flakes in Pool or Spa? Causes, Clearing, and Prevention

 5).
 After the mild muriatic acid wash, rinse the salt cell with a hose pipe to remove loose buildups and rust.
 Then, reinstall the salt cell in the plumbing and put the pump back on.

-How to Get Rid of White Calcium Flakes in Saltwater and Non-Saltwater Pools
+How to Get Rid of White Calcium Flakes in a Swimming Pool

 To clear white flakes from your pool, ensure you have cleaned your salt cell and follow these next steps.